john-galvao/Simple-Note-App/README.md

 # Note-Application-Ruby
-A basic note application created with Ruby
+A basic note application created with Ruby.

 This application allows the user to create notes using the Add, Edit, Delete, and Show All functions.
-Displayed are time and date stamps, as well as a Delete method.
+Also displayed are time and date stamps as well as a Delete note method.